thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-1/index.md

 ## Strengths and Challenges

-When we're in the Survive perspective, we have a keen awareness of our physical needs and are usually very good at addressing them.
-We're often in tune with our bodies and can respond quickly to what they need.
-This instinctual awareness can be a powerful tool in ensuring our basic well-being.
+When we're in the 'Survive' perspective, we have a keen awareness of our physical needs and are usually very good at addressing them.
+We're often in tune with our bodies and can respond quickly to what we need.
+This instinctual awareness helps us pursue our basic well-being.

 However, this perspective can also bring challenges.
 Our focus on immediate needs might make it hard for us to plan for the future or to see the bigger picture.
 We might struggle with feelings that arise when our needs aren't met, or find it hard to move beyond our basic instincts to more complex emotional or intellectual pursuits.

 ## Unlock Your Potential

-Embracing the Survive perspective means acknowledging and respecting our basic needs.
+Embracing the 'Survive' perspective means acknowledging and respecting our basic needs.
 It's important to recognize that taking care of these needs is a valid and necessary part of life.
 We can live better when we accept and respond to our instincts in a balanced way, ensuring that while our immediate needs are met, we're also open to growth beyond them.

 ## Is It Time To Level Up?

-If you're feeling that you've satisfied all the basic needs that you can do for yourself and starting to wonder what's next, it might be time to explore new perspectives.
-The next step could be moving towards the ['Connect' perspective](/unlock-your-potential/programs/guide-2), where relationships and emotional connections can support you in your quest of survival.
+If you're feeling that you've satisfied all the basic needs that you can do for yourself and are starting to wonder what's next, it might be time to explore new perspectives.
+The next step could be moving towards the ['Connect' perspective](/unlock-your-potential/programs/guide-2), where relationships and emotional connections can support you in your quest for survival.

 If you find yourself struggling to get your basic needs met, it could be a signal to seek out others to depend on, which the ['Connect' perspective](/unlock-your-potential/programs/guide-2) can help.